 After certificate modification, the old certificate may or may not be revoked, but must not be further re-keyed, renewed, or modified.

-Circumstances for Certificate Modification
+3.7.1Circumstances for Certificate Modification

 For the ACA, certificate modification is performed if the ACA changes its name.

-Certificate Revocation & Suspension
+3.8Certificate Revocation & Suspension

 Revocation requests must be authenticated.
 Requests to revoke a certificate may be authenticated using that certificate's associated private key, regardless of whether or not the private key has been compromised.

-For High, Medium Hardware, Medium, and Basic Assurance, all CAs shall publish CRLs.
+For High, Medium, and Basic Assurance, all CAs shall publish CRLs.

-Circumstances for Revocation
+3.8.1Circumstances for Revocation

 For the ACA, a certificate shall be revoked when the binding between the subject and the subject’s public key defined within a certificate is no longer considered valid.
 There are three circumstances under which certificates issued by the ACA will be revoked: